RGC BASIC — overview

 | Windows / macOS / Linux | Prebuilt binaries for all three |

-This documentation set includes a full language reference (statements, intrinsics, meta directives, system variables, host matrix), deep Terminal & PETSCII and Web IDE pages, and a complete graphics chapter (bitmap, PNG sprites, scroll, gamepad) — so routine API detail lives here, not only in the GitHub README.
+This documentation set includes a full language reference (statements, intrinsics, meta directives, system variables, host matrix), deep Terminal & PETSCII and Web IDE pages, and a complete graphics chapter (Graphics 1.0 — bitmap primitives, PNG sprites with rotation and stamping, tilemaps, 1bpp blitter with PNG/BMP I/O, VSYNC pipeline, keyboard intrinsics, scroll, gamepad) — so routine API detail lives here, not only in the GitHub README.
 The repo remains the source of truth for every edge case and version note; we link to it where it helps.

 Quick links